o1-labs/rfcs/00xx-account-deletion.md

 date.
 Now, when getting an account (see [get](https://github.com/MinaProtocol/mina/blob/4495af5caea5e1bb2f98f92592c065f93a586ade/src/lib/merkle_mask/masking_merkle_tree.ml#L248)), the child only has to check whether the location has been removed before sending the request to its parent.
+This brings up a second requirement from the data
+structure: *testing whether an element is in the free list should be efficient as well*.

 **Committing** a masking tree to its parent is impacted by removal as well.
 [The commit